Chechgm/Chechgm.github.io/_posts/2019-07-08-variational-inference.md

 = \mathbb{E}_{q_{\phi}(z)}[\log p(x, z)]-\mathbb{E}_{q_{\phi}(z)}[\log q_{\phi}(z)]
 $$

-First, let's note that the last equation The last equation is known as the Variational lower bound, the negative free energy $$-\mathcal{F}$$ or the Evidence Lower BOund (ELBO).
+First, let's note that the last equation The last equation is known as the Variational lower bound, the negative free energy $$-\mathcal{F}$$ or the Evidence Lower BOund (ELBO, $$\mathcal{L}$$).
 As mentioned before, we want to maximize this (a lower bound on the evidence) to find the parameters of the distribution $$q_{\phi}(z)$$ that approximate the likelihood of our data best.
 The reason of why this is called Variational lower bound or Evidence Lower BOund is because, as mentioned before, the KL-divergence is always positive and thus always adds to the evidence of the data $$p(x)$$.
 Let's briefly analyze what the terms in the ELBO mean.
 The first term, the expected complete log-likelihood prefers that $$q_{\phi}$$ is on the Maximum A Posteriori (MAP) solution, meaning, placing the mass centered at one point while the second term, the negative entropy, encourages $$q_{\phi}$$ to be diffuse or, in other words, to capture the variance of the distribution.

 <div class="blogViewImg">
   <figure>